 RJ: “For sure.
 Hallmark is a big name.
 I knew that When Calls The Heart was a huge hit, and that it had an incredible fan base.”

-Do you find there was more, less, or equal amounts of pressure having the hearties support the show before being released?
+Do you find there were more, less, or equal amounts of pressure having the hearties support the show before being released?

 RJ: “The hearties are a huge gift.
 It’s so rare to have such a committed, supportive fan base from the beginning of a show, so I’m very thankful for them.
 Before I was even filming, I was at a wedding and my friend’s mom who is a Heartie heard about my being cast in When Hope Calls and just loved it.
 The whole Hallmark family has been really welcoming.
 I’ve gotten to know many of the other actors – including Erin Krakow – she and I have a lot of crossover with theater and New York – and she is just really lovely and a good leader of WCTH. ”